 R | | Horror

-An escaped maniac returns to his childhood home on Christmas Eve, which is now a sorority house, and begins to murder the sorority sisters one by one.
+On Christmas Eve, an escaped maniac returns to his childhood home, which is now a sorority house, and begins to murder the sorority sisters one by one.

 The final credits include the message "Goodbye, Shirley," in tribute to composer Shirley Walker, a frequent collaborator with director Glen Morgan.
 Walker passed away in November 2006, before "Black Christmas"' release.

 In the UK version Melissa's death is entirely different.
 Instead of breaking free from the garbage bag and eventually getting an ice skate through the back of her head, she gets bagged and her right eye is gouged out.
 She is then dragged by the empty socket down the hallway and killed (off-screen).

 Check out our guide to the SXSW 2019, what to watch on TV, and a look back at the 2018-2019 awards season.